 - Take a ball of dough about 2 to 3 oz and lay on a piece of waxed paper.
 Put another piece of waxed paper on top, flatten slightly, and then, using a heavy pan or a tortilla press, press down so that the ball flattens into a disk about 3 to 4 inches around.

 - Cook the sopas for about 2 minutes on each side on a hot, ungreased griddle.

 - If you’re not going to use these right away, cover them with a damp paper towel and plastic wrap.

-- Mix the sour cream and lime together until smooth.
+- To make the lime cream: mix the sour cream and lime together until smooth.

-- Mix everything together and refrigerate until needed.
+- To make the mango salsa: mix everything together and refrigerate until needed.